mpv-player/mpv/DOCS/man/mpv.rst

 ``bd://[title][/device]`` ``--bluray-device=PATH``

     Play a Blu-ray disc.
-Currently, this does not accept ISO files.
-Instead, you must mount the ISO file as filesystem, and point ``--bluray-device`` to the mounted directory directly.
+Since libbluray 1.0.1, you can read from ISO files by passing them to ``--bluray-device``.

     ``title`` can be: ``longest`` or ``first`` (selects the default playlist); ``mpls/<number>`` (selects <number>.mpls playlist);